Limits of conformal images and conformal images of limits for planar random curves

 \subsection{The main application}

-All SLE type curves are defined via a driving function $W_\cdot: \R_{\ge 0} \to \R$, which first yields via Loewner's equation a curve in a reference domain, say the curve $\gamma_\UnitD$ in the unit disc $\UnitD$, and the SLE type curve $\gamma$ in the domain of interest $\domain$ is then defined via conformal invariance:
+All the basic SLE type curves are defined via a driving function $W: \R_{\ge 0} \to \R$, $t \mapsto W_t$, which first yields via a Loewner type equation a curve in a reference domain, say the curve $\gamma_\UnitD$ in the unit disc $\UnitD$, and the SLE type curve $\gamma$ in the domain of interest $\domain$ is then defined via conformal invariance:

 Now, assume that we study a lattice model on graph domains $\domain_n$, $n \in \N$, approximating the domain $\domain$ in some sense, and that we wish to show that some discrete interface curves $\gamma^{(n)}$ on $\domain_n$ converge weakly to the SLE type curve $\gamma$ in $\domain$.
-Precompactness guarantees the subsequential convergence of $\gamma^{(n)}$ to some limit, but due to the very definition of SLE, this limit may be identified as an SLE only via its driving function.
-Thus, the only possibility to prove the convergence of $\gamma^{(n)}$ to SLE is to map it to its driving function $W^{(n)}$,
+Proceeding with the strategy above, the results of~\cite{AB-regularity_and_dim_bounds_for_random_curves, KS} often guarantee the subsequential convergence of $\gamma^{(n)}$ to some weak limit $\gamma$.
+Due to the very definition of SLE, the most typical and straightforward way to identify this limit as an SLE (cf.~\cite{KS}) is to first map it to a driving function,